system76/tech-docs/src/models/thelio-mira-r3/repairs.md

 ![Thelio-IO cabling cutouts](./img/thelio-io-cabling-cutouts.webp)

-3. Unscrew the two screws on the right side of the drive cage (next to the front of the machine.)
+3. Unscrew the two screws on the top side of the drive cage.

 ![Thelio-IO drive cage screws](./img/thelio-io-screws.webp)

-4. While pulling the loose side of the drive cage away from the Thelio-IO board, move the board down and out of the drive cage.
+4. While pulling the loose side of the drive cage away from the Thelio-IO board, move the board back and out of the drive cage.
 5. Place the new Thelio-IO board into the drive cage and replace the screws and wiring.

 ## Thelio-IO wiring guide: